eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> R

+- **reasonable** means something is fair, makes sense, or is acceptable in a certain situation.
+For example, The price of the ticket is reasonable means the price is not too high and feels fair.

+- **regulations** are official rules made by a government or authority.
+They are designed to control how something works or how people act, especially in businesses.
+Example: ``Health and safety regulations ensure a safe workplace``.

 - **representative** is a person chosen or appointed to speak or act on behalf of others.
 In a business context, representatives from a company attend meetings to discuss their needs or collaborate on projects.
 For example, He is our representative at the conference means he is the person attending the conference to represent the interests of his company.

-- **reasonable** means something is fair, makes sense, or is acceptable in a certain situation.
-For example, The price of the ticket is reasonable means the price is not too high and feels fair.

 - **requirements** are things that are needed.
 Like when you have a list of things you must do for a project.
 For example, `The project has several key requirements` refers to essential tasks or conditions for the project.